CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Lexicographic-Order Proposition

 \section{Lexicographic-Order Proposition}

-\begin{Pro} Let $ex_C$ be the sequence of exit vertices of proto-CFLOBDD $C$.
+\begin{SPro}{LexicographicOrder} (\textsc{Lexicographic-Order Proposition}).
+Let $ex_C$ be the sequence of exit vertices of proto-CFLOBDD $C$.
 Let $ex_L$ be the sequence of exit vertices reached by traversing $C$ on each possible Boolean-variable-to-Boolean-value assignment, generated in lexicographic order of assignments.
 Let $s$ be the subsequence of $ex_L$ that retains just the leftmost occurrences of members of $ex_L$ (arranged in order as they first appear in $ex_L$).
 Then $ex_C = s$.